remko/xeps/whiteboarding.md

 When the server receives an operation, it applies it to its local whiteboard.
-If the `source-state` of the operation is not the most current state, the server first needs to transform the operation using the OT algorithm described in ???, such that it is rooted in the most current state.
+If the `source-state` of the operation is not the most current state, the server first needs to transform the operation using the OT algorithm described in [Control Algorithm](#control-algorithm), such that it is rooted in the most current state.
 After it has applied this operation, it sends a corresponding operation back, with the `target-state` attribute set to a new identifier for a state, and the `creator` set to the full JID of the originator of the operation.
 Since the `source-state`